YourOnly-One/yoo-hugo-content/snoworld/eng-ph/kb/kpop/kpop-generations.md

 The notion of generation is widely used in the everyday world to make sense of differences between age groupings in society and to locate individual selves and other persons within historical time.
 We speak, for example, of 'my generation' and of 'the older generation'.
 We describe those who grew up in, say, the 1960s, as belonging to 'the sixties generation'.
 We speak of 'a few generations ago', 'a new generation' and of 'the generation gap'.
 {{% /quotebox %}}

 It is also generally accepted that a generation is between 20–30 years, and it is shorter in certain cases like in console gaming generations and MMORPG generations.
-But there is one thing that we can safely use … calendar year.
+But there is one thing that we can safely use and that is *calendar years*.
 As was mentioned above, <q>we describe those who grew up in, say, the 1960s, as belonging to 'the sixties generation'</q>.
 This is a good basis because it is fixed to ten (10) calendar years.

 If so, then the 1st Generation of K-pop music ended in 2001.